BrandonKS337/Login-system/README.md

 # Login-system
 User login setup for allowing user usage on a react xpress app

+to use clone into desired directory. run npm i and git init(git init to remove trackers if you don't have something that ignores nod_modules already) cd into client or backend and npm start

 steps
 - created repo and cloned it to pull .gitignore and readme as well as set upstream.